bonusly/un-handbook/README.md

 ## What We Believe
 #### At Bonusly, we believe...
+ * Success in business is determined by **people**, **working on teams**, to **solve novel problems**.
  * The era of rote and repetitive work is at an end.
 The jobs of today (& tomorrow) require:
+   * Collaboration, to leverage unique perspectives and expertise across domains.
-   * Creativity, to find novel solutions to difficult problems
+   * Creativity, to find novel solutions to difficult problems.
-   * Responsiveness, to adapt to rapidly changing landscape of technologies, customers, and competitors
+   * Responsiveness, to adapt to rapidly changing landscape of technologies, customers, and competitors.
  * The way we work must change radically.
 Current "best practices" are designed for jobs that no longer exist.

 #### This belief inspires us to...